asvrada/MockServer/readme.md

 # Mock Server

-A light way mock server that acts as a backend API for providing dummy response.
+A light weight mock server that acts as a backend API for providing dummy response.

 > Still in very early developing stage.
 Nearly all features are under development.
 >